 Key Factors for Recipe Success are:

 - Use room temperature ingredients.
 This is a very important step, so make plans and have the ingredients out on the counter at least a few hours before.
 It really helps with incorporating everything during mixing.

 - Separate the yolks and egg whites.
-The amazing texture of this cheesecakes is largely in part to the fact that you whip the egg whites to stiff peaks and gently fold in the cream cheese mixture.
+The amazing texture of these cheesecakes is largely in part to the fact that you whip the egg whites to stiff peaks and gently fold in the cream cheese mixture.
 This makes it very light and fluffy and sets it apart from typical styles of cheesecake.
 No worries, the egg yolks get used also.

 - Use a flour alternative for texture.
 Don’t leave out the oat fiber!
-In traditional Japanese style cheesecake recipes, it calls for a small amount of flour added to the batter.
+In traditional Japanese-style cheesecake recipes, it calls for a small amount of flour added to the batter.
 This flour helps make that angel food cake-like texture.
-Since we are a gluten-free family, I needed to find a low carb alternative, so I choose one of my favorites, oat fiber.
+Since we are a gluten-free family, I needed to find a low-carb alternative, so I choose one of my favorites, oat fiber.
 It works great!

 - Use a water bath when baking.
-This is a step that many may not be accustom to, but it is important in baking this cheesecake and getting it to cook evenly.
-It is important to avoid getting any water into your cheesecake batter, so make sure you use several sheets of foil to wrap your springform pan tightly to prevent the water getting it.
+This is a step that many may not be accustomed to, but it is important in baking this cheesecake and getting it to cook evenly.
+It is important to avoid getting any water into your cheesecake batter, so make sure you use several sheets of foil to wrap your springform pan tightly to prevent the water from getting it.